Transport-for-the-North/NorMITs-Demand/README.md

 to TMS are comparatively simpler.

 #### Inputs
 Firstly, TMS requires a set of trip ends to distribute.
-These are usually fairly aggregate compared to NoTEM outputs so the sample sizes stay significant.
+Segmentations used here are usually fairly aggregate compared to NoTEM outputs so the sample sizes stay significant.

 The zoning system that TMS is to run at needs to be defined, along with an "internal" and an "external" definition of zones.
 The internal area is the